 Because concrete plant pots are super porous, you need to pick the right type of paint to ensure it lasts as long as possible.
 Also, decorating and sealing the planters after the paint has dried can keep the end result looking its best for long.

-But with all that being said, what’s the best type of paint you can use to decorate your cemented pots indoors or outdoors.
+But with all that being said, what’s the best type of paint you can use to decorate your cemented pots indoors or outdoors?

 While there are plenty of different options you can try, in my opinion, the kind of paint primer products that will go well are: